12 Hidden Costs of Taking a Vacation That Nobody Really Talks About

 Airport shops are notoriously overpriced, no matter what you’re buying.
 Financially savvy travelers know to bring snacks to avoid eating in the airport if possible.

-When this is the case, keep things simple.
-Remember, items such as drinks in the airport bars are especially costly.
+When you do need to buy food or drinks at the airport, keep things simple.
+Remember, items such as alcoholic drinks are especially costly.

 Departure fees